Jeremiah Chapter 6

 Jeremiah 6:14 “They have healed also the hurt [of the daughter] of my people slightly, saying, Peace, peace; when [there is] no peace.”

-These leaders in the church had spoken peace to the people to make them believe them.
+These leaders in the church had spoken peace to the people to gain their trust.
 There is no peace, and will not be any peace until the King of Peace (Jesus Christ), brings peace to the earth.
 We might take a lesson from this ourselves.
 Man cannot bring peace, only God brings peace.

 Jeremiah 6:15 “Were they ashamed when they had committed abomination? nay, they were not at all ashamed, neither could they blush: therefore they shall fall among them that fall: at the time [that] I visit them they shall be cast down, saith the LORD.”